What Comic-Con Has Planned for COVID-Era 'Special Edition' Thanksgiving Show

 It's less of a concern.
 Years and years ago, we used to do a press release for how many people attended our show because it would just grow by leaps and bounds from year to year.
 And then all of a sudden, we stopped doing that because people would equate that with how successful the show was.
 And sure, I mean, having more people at a show does mean that more people want to attend, but then there would be other conventions that would say, "Oh, we had 5,000 more people."
 OK, well, maybe they did, maybe they didn't.
 But all of a sudden, the story got to be about attendance and less about the content.
 So we stopped issuing press releases.
 And I think the same thing is true for online.
 It's always good to know what the engagement was and all that, but that's something we haven't even looked at yet.
 And if we do, it will probably be after we've all had some much-needed rest.

-What are your current plans for the "special edition" of Comic-Con that will take place in-person over Thanksgiving weekend?
+What are your current plans for Comic-Con Special Edition, which will take place in-person over Thanksgiving weekend?

 Well, I wish I had more information to tell you.
 This is the way this all kind of developed: When we were making a decision about whether we would be able to have an in-person show in July, it was apparent, because of such a long lead time, it was apparent that we really wouldn't be able to, for safety's sake.
 So we decided to do the online version.
 I think what kind of surprised all of us was how fast things started opening up.
 We were so used to being at home and Zooming everything and ordering groceries and food in.
 And then all of a sudden this year, we started seeing people venturing out a little bit.
 And then all of a sudden you could meet people outside and then all of a sudden you can meet people inside, if you are vaccinated.
 And we thought, maybe we could have an in-person show in the fall.
 And sadly, the only weekend that really worked was the Thanksgiving weekend.
 And we thought, let's go ahead and try to do that.
 So we know it'll be at the San Diego Convention Center.
 But all the details really still haven't been finalized because we've been so focused on the Comic-Con@Home version.
 But now also, we have our fingers crossed because we're hearing more stories of the Delta variant and all this stuff and these different considerations.
 So we're still moving forward, but we're always listening to health officials and trying to make whatever decision we do make based on the safety of our attendees.